 Paris and the “Pont des Arts” as the cover illustration

-For this third Christmas illustration of the Parisian magazine Cerise I spoke with Carole Fernandez, the chief editor, to find what new mythical place in Paris could be used as a backdrop for the cover illustration.
+For this third Christmas magazine cover of Cerise i spoke with Carole Fernandez, the chief editor, to find what new mythical place in Paris could be used as a backdrop for the magazine cover.

-For the cover of Cerise, I had already illustrated the Pantheon, the gardens of Luxembourg, the Haussmann boulevard, the Latin neighbourhood and some other places … We needed an identifiable place again, one that evoked the magical dreams of Paris: “The Pont des Arts” bridge, also known as “the lovers’ bridge” was just perfect!
+For Cerise, I had already illustrated the Pantheon, the gardens of Luxembourg, the Haussmann boulevard, the Latin neighbourhood and some other iconic places… We needed an identifiable place again, one that evoked the magical dreams of Paris: “The Pont des Arts” bridge, also known as “the lovers’ bridge” was just perfect!
 A dream setting to draw a meeting scene between a handsome young man and a pretty Parisian woman!

 I drew a young woman walking head on, elegant in her green coat.
 She seems to have spotted the benevolent look of a young man who’s sitting quietly on a bench, camouflaging himself clumsily behind his Cerise magazine.
 The mutual observation seems discreet, the emotion of these first looks seems totally under control.
 But, because there is a but, this subtle game of approach and seduction will be disturbed by the third protagonist of the illustrated scene: the little dog!